obimax99/ConservationSimulator/README.md

-Conservation Simulator is a Tower Defense game where you play as a druid summoning frogs and trees and bees to help defend your mutual home from loggers who would destroy it.
+Conservation Simulator is a Tower Defense game where you play as a druid summoning frogs and trees and bees to help defend your mutual home from the large family of loggers who would destroy it.
+Use the bodies of loggers as fertilizer to summon and upgrade creatures and hold the forest as long as you can.

 ## Controls